-Once it’s cooled you can place it in a mason jar or other airtight container and keep it in the refrigerator for about 2 weeks.
+Once it’s cooled, you can place it in a mason jar or other airtight container and keep it in the refrigerator for about 2 weeks.

-- This jam is a refrigerator jam – it does not require any canning, so no need to sterilize any jars and place in a water bath to seal.
+- This jam is a refrigerator jam – it does not require any canning, so no need to sterilize any jars and place them in a water bath to seal.
 It’s amazing.